WKDSMRT/realsense-gstreamer/README.md

 - Test alignment property
     - Mostly works.
 See known issue below.
 - Add IMU data
-    - property to turn on/off
-    - how to pass on from demux?
-Use an audio src pad?
 - src/gstrealsenseplugin.cpp:257:  /* TODO: use allocator or use from pool if that's more efficient or safer*/
 - src/gstrealsenseplugin.cpp:284:      /* TODO: use orc_memcpy */
 - src/gstrealsenseplugin.cpp:314:      /* TODO: use orc_memcpy */